Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Enjoy Sun Bum’s zinc oxide sunscreen in a lotion format.
-It’s free of parabens, oils, propylene glycol, and gluten.
+It’s free of parabens phthalates, oils, propylene glycol, and gluten.
 It doesn’t have retinyl palmitate or chemical filters, including oxybenzone, either.
 But it does have a mild fragrance.

 COOLA’s sunscreen lotion feels sheer, but it’s soothing and protective of the skin.
 It’s enhanced with antioxidants to prevent premature aging.
 Plus, it has organic, non-GMO ingredients and no parabens.